DHP vs SYL Dream11 prediction, top picks, schedule and all match details - Republic World

-Dhaka Platoon will square off against Sylhet Thunder in the 8th match of the Bangladesh Premier League 2019 on Saturday, December 14 at the Sher-e-Bangla National Stadium, Dhaka.
-The match will commence at 6:00 PM (IST).
+Dhaka Platoon will square off against Sylhet Thunder in the 19th match of the Bangladesh Premier League 2019 on Tuesday, December 24.
+The match will take place at Zahur Ahmed Chowdhury Stadium, Chattogram.
+It will commence at 1:00 PM (IST).

 Mashrafe Mortaza (Captain), Tamim Iqbal, Anamul Haque, Mahmud, Mahedi Hasan, Thisara Perera, Laurie Evans, Ariful Haque, Mominul Haque, Shuvagata Hom, Wahab Riaz, Asif Ali, Raqibul Hasan, Jaker Ali, Luis Reece, Shahid Afridi, Shadab Khan